soumyajiitdas/My-CodingJournal/README.md

 - 📘 Notes on topics (e.g., OS, DBMS, CN).
 - 🧪 Project experiments (APIs, web, AI, etc.).
 - 📈 Progress trackers (e.g., LeetCode, GitHub Stats).
-- 📌 Learning challenges (30-day challenges, bootcamps).
+- 📌 Learning challenges (30-day challenges, boot-camps).

 <br>

 ## 🤝 Contribute or Collaborate?

 This repo is personal, but open for learning and collaboration!
-Feel free to fork it, open issues, or share how you’re journaling your own coding progress.
+Feel free to fork it, open issues, or share how you’re documenting your own coding progress.

 <br>